-I’ve been cramming the diary even fuller than usual, if that’s possible, over the last week, even allowing for the fact that I actually allowed myself a day off yesterday (imagine!), paying a social trip to have lunch with friends in Bath — and even resisting the temptation to see The Mother at the Ustinov studio, even though it had both a matinee and an evening performance I could have popped into see.
+I’ve been cramming the diary even fuller than usual, doctor if that’s possible, over the last week, even allowing for the fact that I actually allowed myself a day off yesterday (imagine!), paying a social trip to have lunch with friends in Bath — and even resisting the temptation to see The Mother at the Ustinov studio, even though it had both a matinee and an evening performance I could have popped into see.

 So perhaps I’m slowing down a bit.
 But it certainly didn’t feel like it last Monday, when I landed from New York at 7.30am and wrote up a column published on The Stage website that day on the results of this year’s Tony Awards before I even left the airport.
 I had got myself upgraded (using mileage, I hasten to add) to Virgin Upper Class for my return leg, only so that I could use the Virgin Revivals lounge on arrival (but no, they paying tribute to the previous night’s Tony winner The King and I, despite its name).